-Mac and iPhone users can use iMessages to send and receive messages between all iOS and Mac devices over a cellular or Wi-Fi network.
+Mac and iPhone users can use iMessages to send and receive messages between all iOS ( iOS 12 included) and Mac devices over a cellular or Wi-Fi network.
 By logging into multiple devices using the same Apple ID, iMessages can be synced across all these devices, making them available on the Mac, iPhone, iPad or iPod.

 But the process is not without its issues.
-Like the problem mentioned above, sometimes for a number of reasons, iMessages can fail to sync between Mac and iPhone.
+Like the problem mentioned above, sometimes for a number of reasons including iOS 12 update, iMessages can fail to sync between Mac and iPhone.
 In this article, we take a look at some of the solutions to overcome this problem.

 Tip 1.
 Turn Off iMessages and Turn it Back On

 The first thing you should do when faced with this problem is trying to turn off iMessages on both the Mac and the iPhone and then turn it back on.